Lee-HoJin/MIS/README.md

 # Management Information Systems Case Study

-## Regression Modeling on "STILL WORKING"
+## What Leads People to Make Health-Related Decisions on Social Media
 ---

 ### Modeling and Results Explained